SagaeHaruki/3D-GameScripts/README.md

 > What's New?: "Aiming When Interacting Enemies"

 - Temporarily using npc as the opponent, in order to check if the aiming is good and smooth
-- Re-Adjust the interaction distance between player and npc
+- Re-Adjust the interaction distance between player and npc.
+(Some Minor Glitches appeared)